Chafford Gorges Nature Park

-Much of it has chalky soil and as a result it has a great number of plants that like alkaline conditions, including kidney vetch, bladder campion and many orchids.
-As well as chalky soil, it has some sandy and gravelly areas and these support a large number of unusual insects.
+Warren Gorge is the largest gorge and can be viewed and accessed from Essex Wildlife Trust's visitor centre that overlooks it and from the cycle path that runs around most of its perimeter.
+It has chalky soil and as a result it has a great number of plants that like alkaline conditions, including kidney vetch, bladder campion and many orchids.
+It also has some sandy and gravelly areas and these support a large number of unusual insects.
 The large lakes, the woodland and the chalk cliffs provide habitats for a wide range of other animals, including great crested newts, bats (at least 5 species), kingfishers, great crested grebes and sand martins.

 Accessed from the A1012 to Grays via Devonshire Road and Drake Road.
 The A1012 can be reached from the A13 east of M25 junction 30.
 SatNav: RM16 6RW.

 Nearest train stations are Grays and Chafford Hundred with regular bus services from both: nearest bus stop is opposite medical centre on Drake Road.
 Half-hourly bus service from Upminster station to Grays: get off opposite the supermarket and follow the footpath round Warren Gorge to the visitor centre.

 Nature park accessible at all times.
 Check the Essex Wildlife Trust website for centre opening times.
 The car park on Drake Road closes at 5 pm.

 June or July wild flowers, including orchids; later in the summer for butterflies and dragonflies.